Optimal resource allocation for maintaining system solvency: Problem formulation and properties

-This system of SDEs has rank-dependent drifts and corresponds to an Atlas-type model whose existence and uniqueness are guaranteed by standard results on rank-based diffusions.
-This motivates the following question.
+\end{definition} The induced system of SDEs $X^{\bar\Phi}$ has rank-dependent drifts and corresponds to an Atlas-type model whose existence and uniqueness are guaranteed by standard results in rank-based diffusions, see e.g. \cite{IKS13, PP08, zvonkin1974transformation}.
+Our objective in this paper is to examine whether the following statement holds for either problems $U^n$ and $V^n$.